rails/rails/guides/source/active_record_validations_callbacks.md

 ### Custom Validators

-Custom validators are classes that extend <tt>ActiveModel::Validator</tt>.
+Custom validators are classes that extend `ActiveModel::Validator`.
 These classes must implement a +validate+ method which takes a record as an argument and performs the validation on it.
 The custom validator is called using the +validates_with+ method.

 ```ruby
 class MyValidator < ActiveModel::Validator